nylander/GAAS/annotation/CheatSheet/gxf.md

     <source>
         The <source> field should be a unique label indicating where the annotations came from – typically the name of either a prediction program or a public database.
     <feature>
-        The <feature> field can take four values: "CDS", "start_codon", "stop_codon", and "exon".
+        The <feature> field can take 4 values: "CDS", "start_codon", "stop_codon" and "exon".
 The “CDS” feature represents the coding sequence starting with the first translated codon and proceeding to the last translated codon.
 Unlike Genbank annotation, the stop codon is not included in the “CDS” feature for the terminal exon.
 The “exon” feature is used to annotate all exons, including non-coding exons.
 The “start_codon” and “stop_codon” features should have a total length of three for any transcript but may be split onto more than one line in the rare case where an intron falls inside the codon.
     <start>, <end>
         Integer start and end coordinates of the feature relative to the beginning of the sequence named in <seqname>. <start> must be less than or equal to <end>.
 Sequence numbering starts at 1.
 Values of <start> and <end> must fall inside the sequence on which this feature resides.
     <score>